JoeyStanley/jekyll-for-designers/cv.md

 Heather Johnson, Wendy Baker-Smemoe, **Joseph A. Stanley**, & Alessandro Rosborough.
 "Ducks in the pond: Elementary-school-age children's perception of Standard American English, African American English, and Spanish-accented English on scales of status and solidarity."
 The 47th Boston University Conference on Language Development (BUCLD).
 Boston, MA.
 November 3--6, 2022.

 **Joseph A. Stanley** & Betsy Sneller.
 "How Sample Size Impacts Pillai Scores – and What Sociophoneticians Should Do About It."
 New Ways of Analyzing Variation 50.
-Stanford, CA. October 13--15, 2022.
+San Jose, CA. October 13--15, 2022.

 Margaret E. L. Renwick, **Joseph A. Stanley**, Jon Forrest, & Lelia Glass.
 "A Mid-Century Peak for the Southern Vowel Shift: Evidence from Georgia."
 LabPhon 18.
 Online.
 June 23--25, 2022.